 When the sky is gray and the air is cold, maybe the best way to warm your heart is a slice of cake with a hot chocolate.
 The pastry shops of Cortina are many and excellent, for example

 but if I may make a suggestion, I personally think that

 pastry shop Alverà

-is a place to visit absolutely, with a selection of monoportions and mignon that will make you dream.
+is a place that you have to visit absolutely, with a selection of monoportions and mignon that will make you dream.

-If you have a car, an alternative is given by the pastry shop Fiori of San Vito di Cadore, a village about 15 kilometers from Cortina.
+If you have a car an alternative is the pastry shop Fiori in San Vito di Cadore, a village about 15 kilometers from Cortina.
 Fiori pastry shop is one of the best reviewed bakeries in the area.
 Personally, I stop by at least a couple of times a year to eat the hot krapfen with nutella which, I assure you, alone is worth the trip (even in the rain).

 In Cortina there are several indoor sports facilities.
 If you like ice skating I invite you to visit the